 This program is offered to students in the Honors College who are conducting undergraduate research.
 Students have the opportunity to present their research to other Honors students, faculty, and staff as practice for larger presentations such as the Undergraduate Research and Creative Scholarship Forum at Research Week and scholarly conferences.
-For additional information, contact Associate Director of Student Affairs Dr. Ken Thomas.
+For additional information, contact Scholarship and Research Coordinator Alex Sauer.